-It can be hard to care for our bodies due to the messages from the media that sell us the idea that we are less than.
+It can be hard to care for our bodies due to the messages from the media that sell us the idea that we are less than others.
 Sometimes these messages come from other places as well: our peers, our coaches, our doctors, or our families.

 - Body Image & the Media

-We all have to work to resist messages that our bodies makes us less than.
-Check out the section Developing a Positive Body Image to learn ways to push back against these messages.
+We all have to work to resist messages that our bodies make us less than.
+Check out the section Workings Towards Body Acceptance (below) to learn ways to push back against these messages.

 Some examples of eating disorders are:

-It’s important to understand that eating disorders are a mental illness that someone can recover from with support.
+It’s important to understand that eating disorders are mental illnesses that someone can recover from with support.
 If you or someone you know is living with an eating disorder talk with someone you trust.
 You can also check out one of these resources:

-Eating Disorders Manitoba ~ Provides resources and supports for people in Manitoba.
+Eating Disorders Manitoba ~ Provides resources and support for people in Manitoba.

 National Eating Disorder Information Centre (NEDIC) ~ Supports and resources for people from all over Canada.
 They also run the NEDIC Helpline.
 It’s free to call and open Monday-Friday 8am-8pm 1-866-633-4220.

-We all have to work to resist messages that our bodies makes us less than.
-It can help to think about the things we can do to feel good about our self.
+We all have to work to resist messages that our bodies make us less than.
+It can help to think about the things we can do to feel good about ourselves.
 It can include things like: